Atomic69420/HBM-Doors/README.md

 **Screwdriver not yet implemented** — The original mod includes a screwdriver item that lets you change door skins.
 The alternate skins are fairly limited, but the screwdriver will be added in a future update.

+**Crafting not possible** — Since all recipes were removed, you are unable to craft the doors in this mod. (if it was even possible in HBM Modernized)

+---

+---

+## Doors

+You can find images of the doors here [HBM Wiki](https://ntm-alcateredition.fandom.com/wiki/Doors) Although they may not contain the right textures as what you will see in game due to the absence of the screwdriver and the ability to change the texture

 ---

 ## Installation